pvcraven/web-development-class/source/semester_1/01_HTML/03_html_tutorial/basic_html.rst

     :align: center
     :alt: HTML Validator

+You'll also get some errors saying we are missing other important elements in our document.
+We'll show you how to fix those errors soon.

 Some tags don't have content.
 They begin and end at the same time.
-For example, the break-line tag does not have content.
+For example, the break-line tag ``<br />`` does not have content.

 .. code-block:: html